ziferius/iibtoolkit/README.md

 # iibtoolkit
 IBM Integration Bus v9 Toolkit with Healthcare Pack installed in a docker container.
+It seems pretty speedy thus far.
+Bits of the tooling do not work.

 The version of eclipse with all of the IIB plugins in 3.6.2.
 This is pretty old by today's standards.
 IIB won't even run successfully on CentOS 7.
 So this is my attempt at creating a container that holds this tooling.